MicrosoftDocs/power-automate-docs/articles/desktop-flows/hosted-machines.md

     - **Network connection name:** A unique name to identify the network connection.
     - **Description:** An optional description for the network connection.

-1. Select one of the virtual networks available in Azure that meets the network requirement.
+1. Select one of the **Azure virtual network** available in Azure that meets the network requirement.

-1. Select the subnet that the hosted machine will use.
+1. Select the **Subnet** that the hosted machine will use.

+1. Select the **Domain join type** that the machine will use

+1. If the 'Microsoft Entra hybrid join (preview)' is selected, the following information is required:
+   - **DNS domain name** : The DNS name of the Active Directory domain that you want to use for connecting and provisioning hosted machines.
+For example, corp.contoso.com.
+   - **Organizational unit (optional)** : An organizational unit (OU) is a container within an Active Directory domain, which can hold users, groups, and computers.
+Make sure that this OU is enabled to sync with Microsoft Entra Connect.
+Provisioning fails if this OU isn't syncing.
+   - **Username UPN** : The username, in user principal name (UPN) format, that you want to use for connecting the hosted machines to your Active Directory domain.
+For example, svcDomainJoin@corp.contoso.com.
+This service account must have permission to join computers to the domain and, if set, the target OU.
+   - **Domain password** : The password for the user.

 :::image type="content" source="media/hosted-machines/create-network-connection.png" alt-text="Screenshot of the New network connection dialog.":::